GarenKK/web-graphics/README.md

 #### canvas

-display the selected model and edit transforms can go back by clicking the arrow on the top left corner
+display the selected model and edit transforms.

+can go back to index page by clicking the arrow on the top left corner.